mattreatMSFT/AzureFunctionDeployment/README.md

 # Deploy an Azure Function using an ARM template

-The NwNSGGlowLogs branch contains a working version of the deployment template, tailored for a real version of a function that transmits Azure Network Watcher NSG Flow Logs to Arcsight.
+The AlertPacketCapture branch contains a working version of the deployment template, tailored for a real version of a function that processes Azure Monitor Alerts and triggers a subsequent packet capture on the resource that fired the alert.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FmattreatMSFT%2FAzureFunctionDeployment%2FAlertPacketCapture%2FazureDeploy.json
 )

 ## Overview

-The steps to fully implement the Azure Network Watcher NSG Flow Logs Connector are:
+The steps to fully implement the Azure Network Watcher Alert Packet Capture Connector are:
 * Gather the settings below.
 * Click the "Deploy to Azure" button below.
 * Authenticate to the Azure Portal (if necessary)
 * Fill in the form with the setting values
 * Wait a few minutes for the function to be created and deployed
-* In the UI of your monitoring tool (ArcSight?), query for the records that are being sent over.
+* Configure Alerts on resources and provide the URL of the the function - ~/Function1

 ## Settings